Gagan021-5/Gagan021-5/README.md

 - 🔭 Currently diving deep into Machine Learning.
 - 🎓 Pursuing Computer Science & Mapping skills with Real World Implementations.
-- 🌱 Exploring **SuperVised Learning**, and Gen AI Web Technologies
+- 🌱 Exploring **UnSuperVised Learning**, and Gen AI Web Technologies
-- 🦖 I write code like I’m writing a novel—endless drafts, zero plot, and a lot of confusion. 💀
+- 🦖 I can write Code, I can play Games at the same time. 💀

 ---